Bannerlord-Modding/Documentation/_xmldocs/Items/Item/ItemComponent/Weapon/WeaponFlags/README.md

   **type:**  `boolean`
   **accepted values:** `'true', 'false'`
   **example:** `true`
   *If physics are attached to a projectile.
-TODO: figure out if this is used to damage props as well.*
+It seems like it's unused*

 - #### AmmoCanBreakOnBounceBack
   **type:**  `boolean`
   **accepted values:** `'true', 'false'`
   **example:** `true`
-  *TODO: figure out what this exactly does*
+  *Used in MnB.Mession.MissileHitCallback*

 - #### AffectsArea
   **type:**  `boolean`
   **accepted values:** `'true', 'false'`
   **example:** `true`
-  *TODO: figure out if this is AOE damage?*
+  *Used when drop item and siege tower is destroyed*

 - #### AmmoBreaksOnBounceBack
   **type:**  `boolean`
   **accepted values:** `'true', 'false'`
   **example:** `true`
-  *TODO: figure out what this exactly does*
+  *Used in MnB.Mession.MissileHitCallback*

 - #### AttachAmmoToVisual
   **type:**  `boolean`